 Nile M. Khanfar, Ph.D., M.B.A, Assistant Dean, Palm Beach

-The College of Pharmacy (COP) Dean's Ambassador Program was founded in 2009 at the Ft.
-Lauderdale Campus.
-In 2015, the Program was expanded to the Palm Beach and Puerto Rico Regional Campus.
-Selected based on their academic achievement, their Shark pride, and commitment to excellence, the Dean's Ambassador Program serves to further engage students in representing the COP and the University amongst alumni, preceptors, constituents, affiliated organizations, professional communities, and the public in general.
+The College of Pharmacy (COP) Dean's Ambassador Program was founded in 2009 at the Fort Lauderdale/Davie Campus.
+In 2015, the program was expanded to the Palm Beach, and San Juan, Puerto Rico Regional Campuses.
+Selected based on their academic achievement, their Shark pride, and commitment to excellence, the Dean's Ambassador Program serves to further engage students in representing the COP and NSU among alumni, preceptors, constituents, affiliated organizations, professional communities, and the general public.
 Specifically, the Program focuses on further developing students' professionalism through training and mentoring in leadership, networking, presentation and teamwork, as well as business protocol to better prepare them as future role models and leaders in healthcare.
 Ambassadors participate with alumni mentors to explore and implement new initiatives to increase and better engage our COP alumni allowing them a window to their career roles as future alumni.
 It's an exciting time to be a "Shark Ambassador" at the COP!

 Director, Alumni Development & Professional Affairs email@example.com, (954) 262-1674